Extremal digraphs for open neighbourhood location-domination and identifying codes: A recursive and constructive characterization of extremal di-trees

-In this section, we characterize digraphs whose underlying graph is a tree.
+In this section, we characterize extremal di-trees, that is, (connected) extremal digraphs whose underlying graph is a tree.
 We are going to give a recursive construction for all of these digraphs.
-We start with the following definitions.
+This characterization is more precise than the one from the more general Theorem~\ref{thm:construct} that holds for all extremal digraphs, and in particular, it enables us to easily construct all extremal di-trees of order $n$ from the ones of orders $n-2$ and $n-1$ using simple operations.